oVirt/ovirt-site/source/feature/uiplugins.html.md

       string` or `object data
  `object sourceWindow`

-Called when another `Window` (i.e. custom UI contributed by a plugin) sends message to WebAdmin `Window` via HTML [postMessage](http://en.wikipedia.org/wiki/Web_Messaging) API.
+Called when another `Window` (i.e. custom UI contributed by a plugin) sends message to WebAdmin `Window` via HTML5 [postMessage](http://en.wikipedia.org/wiki/Web_Messaging) API.
 In a typical scenario, custom UI living in `iframe` context sends message to WebAdmin (parent) `Window` which in turn dispatches the message to individual plugins.
 Refer to `allowedMessageOrigins` in [API options](#API_option_reference) for details on customizing origins from which messages will be accepted.
 The `sourceWindow` can be used to establish two-way communication between plugin code and sender's `Window` object.
-Note that some browsers might support only `string` values when passing data through HTML postMessage API.
+Note that some browsers might support only `string` values when passing data through HTML5 postMessage API.

 `*` If specified, `arguments` represent the implicit JavaScript [function argument object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/arguments).